Cadair/org-mode-offline-reveal-template/README.md

 Combine `./export.sh` with [entr](https://github.com/eradman/entr) to autorebuild the file on save and [live-reload](https://github.com/blaise-io/live-reload/) to refresh your browser when the index.html file changes and you have a live-preview.

+## Setup

+1. use template button
+2. clone new repo locally
+3. remember to also checkout the submodules
+4. edit talk.org

 ## Multiplex

 You can make multiplex work by following these steps: